Image biomarker standardisation initiative: Lung cancer CT image

 \subsection{Notes on interpolation}

 Interpolation has a major influence on feature values.
-Different algorithm implementations of the same interpolation method may ostensibly provide the same functionality, but lead to different interpolation grids.
-It is therefore recommended to read the documentation of the particular implementation to assess if the implementation allows or implements the following guidelines: \begin{itemize} \item The spatial origin of the original grid in world coordinates matches the \texttt{DICOM} origin by definition. \item The size of the interpolation grid is determined by rounding the fractional grid size towards infinity, i.e. a ceiling operation.
-This prevents the interpolation grid from disappearing for very small images, but is otherwise an arbitrary choice. \item The centers of the interpolation and original image grids should be identical, i.e. the interpolation grid is centered on the center of the original image grid.
-This prevents spacing inconsistencies in the interpolation grid and avoids potential indexing issues. \item The extent of the interpolation grid is, by definition, always equal or larger than that of the original grid.
+Different implementations of the same interpolation method may ostensibly provide the same functionality, but may use different interpolation grids.
+It is therefore recommended to read the documentation of the particular implementation to assess if the implementation allows or implements the following: \begin{itemize} \item The spatial origin of the original (input) grid in world coordinates matches the \texttt{DICOM} origin by definition. \item The size of the interpolation grid is determined by rounding the fractional grid size towards infinity, i.e. a ceiling operation.
+This prevents the interpolation grid from disappearing for very small images, but is otherwise an arbitrary choice. \item The centers of the interpolation and original image grids should be aligned, i.e. the interpolation grid is centered on the center of the original image grid.
+This prevents spacing inconsistencies in the interpolation grid and avoids potential issues with grid orientation. \item The extent of the interpolation grid is, by definition, always equal or larger than that of the original grid.
 This means that intensities at the grid boundary are extrapolated.
 To facilitate this process, the image should be sufficiently padded with voxels that take on the nearest boundary intensity. \item The floating point representation of the image and the ROI masks affects interpolation precision, and consequentially feature values.
 Image and ROI masks should at least be represented at full precision (\texttt{32-bit}) to avoid rounding errors.
 One example is the unintended exclusion of voxels from the interpolated ROI mask, which occurs when interpolation yields 0.4999\ldots instead of 0.5.
-When images and ROI masks are converted from lower precision (e.g. \texttt{16-bit}), they may require rounding if the original data were integer values, such as Hounsfield Units or the ROI mask labels. \end{itemize} More details are provided in Section \ref{ref_interpolation}.
+When images and ROI masks are converted to full precision from lower precision (e.g. \texttt{16-bit}), values may require rounding if the original data were integer values, such as Hounsfield Units or the ROI mask labels. \end{itemize} More details are provided in Section \ref{ref_interpolation}.